alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 program.Run();
 ```

-## Running at the edge

-"Move effects to the edge" means moving the final `Run()` outward.
+Moving effects to the edge means moving the final `Run()` outward.
 Helper functions can return effect recipes, larger functions can compose them, and an outer boundary such as `Main` or a request handler decides when to execute the final program.

-That boundary still cannot freeze the world or selectively retry a hidden operation.
-Policies such as retry or throttling have to be attached while the relevant operation is still explicit.

 ## Conclusion